PurdueDualityLab/memoized-regex-engine/README.md

   - The JSON library used for the CLI is [cJSON](https://github.com/DaveGamble/cJSON), by D. Gamble (and their collaborators).

 The memoization extensions, test suite, and benchmark suite are my own.

+FYI: Most data in the paper was generated on a 10-node compute cluster.
+On a standard desktop it would take several days/weeks(?) to replicate.